Questions You Must Ask Before You Open an IRA or a 401(k)

 You’ve reached the maximum annual contribution limit on your 401(k).

-If you’ve reached the $19,000 limit on your 401(k), you could still invest up to the maximum amount in an IRA.
+If you’ve reached the $19,000 limit on your 401(k), first of all, good for you!
+Second, you could still invest up to the maximum amount in an IRA.

 You want to make a contribution for last year.